hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to dynamodb-local.

 * `kinesis_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to kinesalite.

+* `iam_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom iam endpoints.

+* `ec2_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ec2 endpoints.

+* `elb_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom elb endpoints.

+* `token` - (Optional) Use this to set an MFA token.
+It can also be sourced from the `AWS_SECURITY_TOKEN` environment variable.

+* `insecure` - (Optional) Optional) Explicitly allow the provider to perform "insecure" SSL requests.
+If omitted, default value is `false`